-In 2017, there were more than 10.3 million people who were visitors to our wonderful home of Vancouver.
-Many whom stayed in the 23,000+ hotel rooms that exist in the region.
+In 2017, there were more than 10.3 million people who were visitors to our wonderful home of Vancouver, BC.
+Many of whom stayed in the 23,000+ hotel rooms that exist in the region.
 Overall, the impact of those 10.3 million travelers adds up when it comes to the environmental resources and services needed to host them.

 As a City that has massive attraction to travelers due to its natural beauty – it makes sense to ingrain environmentally friendly practices within the operations of hotels that these travelers are staying at.